Financial aid is available to students in the form of scholarships, assistantships, student loans, and student employment.

 The purpose of the Th.M.
 Research Assistantships is to provide Th.M. students with opportunities to assist faculty with their research and foster a mentoring relationship with faculty that will increase the student's research skills and understanding of theological scholarship.
 Positions range from 8-10 hours per week.
 To apply, complete the Research Assistantship form.

-Faith and the Common Good Scholarship covering full tuition is awarded each year to one student who meets the criteria.
+Faith and the Common Good Scholarship covering full tuition is awarded to selected students who meets the criteria.

 Obsculta Essay Contest is $6,000 renewable scholarship sponsored by the School of Theology for college juniors and seniors.